 Suffering from chronic heart valve disease, Sabina passed away at Bridgeport at the age of 59 on Feb.
 15, 1920.
 She was laid to rest at Greenlick Cemetery near Bridgeport.
 Son in law Richard Reese was the informant for her official Pennsylvania certificate of death.

-Tragically, in addition to his wife, Charles outlived three of their adult children.
+Tragically, in addition to his wife, Charles outlived four of his adult children and their spouses.
 The heartache began with daughter Eva Hillwig who died near Greensburg, Westmoreland County, in 1905.
+Son-in-law James Clinton Holdsworth succumbed to tuberculosis in 1923.
 Daughter Alice Holdsworth passed away in Punxsutawney, PA in 1932 at age 52.
 And their son Harry of Bridgeport died in 1938.
-He also lost a married granddaughter, Nellie Inez Bish, in December 1935.

 Charles worked as a coal miner near Bridgeport and as a laborer at the coke ovens at Standard, near Mt.
 Pleasant.
 When the federal census was taken in 1930, the widowed, 58-year-old made his home with his son and daughter in law, Harry Oliver and Mazie (Rumbaugh) Minerd Sr., in Rostraver Township, Westmoreland County.
 Both Charles and Harry were employed that year as coal mine laborers, most likely for the Pittsburgh Coal Company at its Banning Mine.